The Blueprint blog

 Restoration

-Restorative Carpet Cleaning: How to Ensure Clients’ Carpets Will Look and Feel Like New
+Restorative Carpet Cleaning: How to Ensure Clients’ Carpets Will Look Like New

 As a restoration professional, you may often encounter job sites that have smelly, wet or unsightly carpet.
 Your primary goal in these situations is to restore the damaged carpet to its former glory, in order to create a healthy and aesthetically pleasing indoor environment.